dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Back Navigation:</mark>
 - Provided by the device's Back button
-- Controlled by the Android System's back
+- Controlled by the Android System's back stack
 - Back Stack preserves the history of recently viewed screens.
 - Back Stack contains all the Activity objects that have been launched by the user in reverse order for the current task
 - Each task has its own Back Stack